yugabyte/yugabyte-db/docs/content/api/cql/ddl_create_type.md

 ---

 ## Synopsis
-To `CREATE TYPE` statement is used to create a new user-defined datatype in a keyspace.
+To `CREATE TYPE` statement creates a new user-defined datatype in a keyspace.
 It defines the name of the user-defined type and the names and datatypes for its fields.

 ## Syntax